kbase/narrative/kbase-extension/static/kbase/js/widgets/function_output/KBaseSets/README.md

 Inspecting [KBaseSets](https://narrative.kbase.us/#spec/module/KBaseSets) can give you a guide to which sets are implemented, and the general data design, but does not give you an accurate picture of the data you will actually deal with through the SetAPI.

 It is also notable, on the subject of caveats, that KBase types do not support inheritance, so the implementation of commonality for types in KBaseSets is purely by convention (copy and paste, if you will).
-That is, there is no actual "Generic Set" object, if you will, but rather a collection of types which, by convention, implement the same interface.
+That is, there is no actual "Generic Set" object definition, but rather a collection of types which, by convention, implement the same interface.

-The basic design of a set that a set implements a wrapper around an array of objects of the same type.
+The basic design of a Set that a Set is a container for array of objects of the same type.

 The wrapper consists of a string description and an array of objects, each object being of the same type.